-• If you are storing foods that need to be under controlled humidity to keep them safe, install and monitor a humidity control system.
+- If you are storing foods that need to be under controlled humidity to keep them safe, install and monitor a humidity control system. - Follow the procedure on what to do 'When something goes wrong' if you find that food is not being kept at the correct temperature and/or humidity.